mollymccarthy03/indie-online-planner/Journal.md

 ## Week 11 - Fall 2024
 11/2 Submitted week 8 exercise, added Accuweather Tempature API code to project.
 I would like to implement this further

+## Week 13 - Fall 2024
+11/22 Revised week 8 based on feedback and submitted.
+Went back and removed day/week to make the database less complicated.